hadish865/Polymer_Graphene_Tg/README.md

 - `descriptors/`
   Python codes for generating molecular and interaction-based descriptors.

-- `models/`
-  Scripts for training, validation, and testing of machine learning models.

 - `results/`
   Output files containing prediction results and performance metrics.